Optimal Auction Design with Contingent Payments and Costly Verification: Solving for an optimal mechanism

 \subsection{Optimal mechanism}

 To solve for an optimal mechanism, we find allocation and auditing rules that pointwise maximize the expression inside the expectation in the payoff bound (\cref{OBJECTIVELEMMA}).
-Then we find associated payment rules that achieve the bound.
 Under suitable regularity conditions, we show that this mechanism satisfies global incentive compatibility.